Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 ***Commodore Rajesh Bathini***

 The Hunters didn’t know what hit them. *Myrmidon,* *Violent* and *Viceroy* completed their jumps, achieved EWAR and firing solutions in microseconds, blinded every ship in the area, then took their time to confirm Hunter targets before *ending* them.
-The whole engagement lasted… heartbeats, at most.
+The whole engagement lasted... heartbeats, at most.

 The spacelane would need sweeping clean of debris, but to judge from the four drifting freighters caught in the gravity spike, they’d just prevented a massacre.
 The Hunters had timed that one far too well.